North Korea Threatens To ‘Sink’ Japan, Beat U.S. ‘Like A Rabid Dog’ Following Sanctions

 “The four islands of the [Japanese] archipelago should be sunken into the sea by the nuclear bomb of Juche.
 Japan is no longer needed to exist near us.”

-*Juche is a North Korean term that refers to the philosophy of self-reliance advocated by the country’s founder, and grandfather of Kim Jong-Un, Kim Il-Sung.
+Juche is a North Korean term that refers to the philosophy of self-reliance advocated by the country’s founder and grandfather of Kim Jong-Un, Kim Il-Sung.

 Regarding the U.S.’ role in the sanctions, Pyongyang was also direct.